 eliminating the palpitations.
 I suggested she talk to her doctor about the

 aloe vera.
-She did and he told her to go for it.
 I have since been

 informed that the aloe vera has eliminated her palpitations, the doctor